dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Introduction.md

 Our test begins with `given` block in which we will prepare our test data and create tested object.

 I am [creating instance](https://kotlinlang.org/docs/reference/classes.html#creating-instances-of-classes) of tested object `LoginRepository` and assign it to [read-only property](https://kotlinlang.org/docs/reference/properties.html#declaring-properties).
-It is very convenient to distinguish tested object from test parameters so I am calling it `objectUnderTest`.
+It is very convenient to distinguish tested object from test parameters, so I am calling it `objectUnderTest`.
 You can also name it: `sut`, `subject` or `target`.
 Choose the name which fits you best just be consistent across your project.

-When we have instance of tested object then we can move on to test parameters.
+When we have instance of tested object, then we can move on to test parameters.
 That will be `correctLogin` with value `'dbacinski'` and `correctPassword` with value `'correct'`.
-It is very important to choose meaningful names for each test parameter, it must be clear what kind of values each of them contains.
+It is very important to choose meaningful names for each test parameter, it must be clear what kind of values each of them contain.

 ```
     @Test